 - Tokyo, Japan: Tokyo is a stunning mix of skyscrapers and temples, neon-lit nightclubs and quiet parks, world-class cuisine and endless street food.
 Visit the lavish Imperial Palace, the serene Meiji Shinto Shrine, and try some of the world's best sushi while in Tokyo.

 - Santorini, Greece: With its blue-domed buildings, colorful cliffs and white-washed beaches, Santorini is the paradise you have long dreamt about.
 View ancient artifacts at the Museum of Prehistoric Thera, satisfy your taste buds at a local winery, and discover the picturesque and quiet village of Oia.

 - Rio de Janeiro, Brazil: Brazil's capital is beloved by many for its lively and joyful ambiance.
 Hike Mount Corcovado to see the awe-inspiring Christ Redeemer statue up close, paddleboard atop the waters of Copacabana Beach, and walk through the favelas of Rio for a humbling look at the contrasting populations inhabiting Rio.

-When can I go on a World Cruise?
+When is the Best Time to Go on a World Cruise?